Trevbytes/Chickpeas/testing.md

 [W3C Markup Validation](https://validator.w3.org/)

 W3C was used for HTML and CSS validation.
 - One error is found on the ingredients page, stray end div tag.
+I have been unable find this stray div in my code.
+- Some "Bad value" errors have been found when validating a specific ingredient due to bad links.
+Not all 1000+ ingredients have been checked for these bad links, error handlers are in place.
 - No errors were found in the CSS validation.

 [JSHint](https://jshint.com/)